 After you've created your VSM, you'll have a clear understanding of where waste is occurring, and you'll have a vision for what your future VSM will look like.

-- Map specific product or family of products
+- Mapping a specific product or family of products

-- Map those product ranges that are predicted to increase in value or demand
+- Targeting product ranges expected to increase in demand or value

 Create Value Stream Mapping (VSM) Key

-Now that we've defined the parameters for our process map, we're ready to outline our production process.
-It's crucial to list all the stages of production. it's important to be exhaustively thorough here.
+After defining the parameters for your process map, it’s time to outline your production process.
+It's crucial to list all the stages of production.
+It's important to be exhaustively thorough here.
 It helps to trace the final product back from the customer's hands to the supplier of raw materials.

 - Excessive Inventory